‘GH’ Spoilers: Sam Has Hope For Jason, Will Betsy Reveal Burton’s Patient 6 Was Franco’s Childhood Companion?

-General Hospital (GH) spoilers for Monday, September 18 reveal that Ava’s (Maura West) curiosity and suspicions about the Russian clinic where she is staying intensify.
+General Hospital (GH) spoilers for Monday, September 18, reveal that Ava’s (Maura West) curiosity and suspicions about the Russian clinic where she is staying intensify.
 She may begin to fear that something is wrong about the clinic setup.
-Her suspicions could be increased by the fact that she is not allowed to use her phone and she catches Larisa (Agnes Olech) making what appear to be suspicious calls.
+Her suspicions could be increased by the fact that she is not allowed to use her phone, and she catches Larisa (Agnes Olech) making what appear to be suspicious calls.

 Betsy Deceives Franco

-General Hospital (GH) spoilers tease that Franco’s adoptive mother, Betsy (Deborah Strang,) warns that he may not be able to handle the truth about his past.
+General Hospital (GH) spoilers tease that Franco’s adoptive mother, Betsy (Deborah Strang), warns that he may not be able to handle the truth about his past.
 Franco (Roger Howarth) insists he is ready to confront the truth.
 The photo he discovered showing him with a mysterious childhood companion has raised questions that cannot be buried.
-Fans will realize that Franco’s heart will remain unsettled until the truth comes out.
+Fans realize that Franco’s heart will remain unsettled until the truth comes out.

 However, Betsy tricks Franco.
 She agrees to reveal the truth to him and makes an appointment with him at her hotel room.
-But when Franco arrives for the appointment he finds out that Betsy has quietly left town to avoid him.
+But when Franco arrives for the appointment, he finds out that Betsy has quietly left town to avoid him.

 Franco is very upset when he realizes that Betsy played a trick on him.
 He throws an epic tantrum.